rajnandinitayade-22/rajnandinitayade-demo/README.md

 # rajnandinitayade-demo
 This is my first Git Repository .
-Authar - Rajnandini tayade .
+Author - Rajnandini tayade .